riddhidhawan/App-Dev/README.md

 ## How To Create an APK of your app

 * Open the desired project in android studio
 * Open Build tab  located on the task bar and click on generate signed bundle.
-A pop up given below appears with 2 options .
+A pop up given below appears with 2 options.
-*image1
+* image1
 * Select the APK option.
-*image2
+* image2
 * Click create new button below fill key store path
 * Create a folder called key where your app is located
 * Create a new file and name it press ok
-*image3
+* image3
-* Create a password & an alias and now In the certificate section fill one or more fields *image4
+* Create a password & an alias and now In the certificate section fill one or more fields
+* image4
 * Click on Release
 * Use the v2 -full APK signature version
-*image5
+* image5
 * Click on finish, your gradle build starts
-*image6
+* image6
 * This message appears
 * image7
 * Now you could locate your apk , go inside the release  folder and you will find your generated APK there.
-*image8 &image9
+* image8 &image9

 <p align="center">